ojousima/node-red/README.md

 Project additionally depends on node-red-contrib-noble, but there is no proper dependency management yet.
 Run manually ` sudo npm install -g node-red-contrib-noble `.
 You also need bluetooth stack used by noble, for details please see [noble install instructions](https://github.com/kmi/node-red-contrib-noble).

+Please update your machine if you're having syntax errors, see issue #1 for details.

 ## Usage
 Allow duplicates in noble configuration, and set scan=true to noble node.
 Connect noble output to RuuviTag input, and parse RuuviTag data as you wish.